Unmasking the Modern-day Pharisee

 we see scenes playing out through open doors and windows.
 Looking through doors

-and windows in dreams mean we are seeing something from a perspective that is not
+and windows in dreams mean that we are seeing something from a perspective that is not

 our own.
 However, these revelations are often misinterpreted because people